Contact the registrar at firstname.lastname@example.org or 563-425-5268.

 Commencement is held once a year, in May.
 Each prospective graduate will file an Application for Graduation as a part of final registration prior to graduation.
 Check with the Registrar’s Office for application deadlines two terms in advance.
-The application for graduation is valid for one year.
+The application for graduation is valid for two terms.

 Download Application for Graduation

 When you have completed work at Upper Iowa University, you may obtain an official transcript of that work upon written request to the Registrar.
 No official transcript can be issued if there is an unpaid University account.
 Transcripts are supplied upon request.